WHua0/Midterm/readme.md

 ### Summary for .env LOG_DIRECTORY and LOG_INFO:

 1. .env provides the values of LOG_DIRECTORY and LOG_INFO
-2. App loads the values from .env
+2. App loads and assigns the values from .env
 3. If logging.conf exists, App wil create a "logs" directory if it does not exist, and configure logging according to logging.conf
 4. Or else, App will use the values of LOG_DIRECTORY and LOG_INFO to create a logs directory if it does not exist, and configure basic logging.

 ### Summary for .env DATA_DIRECTORY:

 1. .env provides the name of the data_directory
-2. App loads the name of data_directory from .env
+2. App loads and assigns the name of data_directory from .env
 3. App converts name of data_directory into an absolute path
 4. Other files retrieve the data_directory's absolute path from App